rickoff/Tes3mp-0.8.x/README.md

 - ChessTes3mp : Play chess alone with another player or against a stupid AI

 - PreventMerchantEquipFix : Prevents merchants from equipping sold items

+- AnimationScript : add and use new animations without .esp file easily